-Verona Red Radicchio CATALOGNA CHICORY OG 55 days.
-This wellknown Italian chicory has green, deeply cut dandelion-like leaves with light green midribs.
-More upright than the frillier varieties, it grows up to 16 in. tall, but is best harvested when smaller. #61501 Pkt (0.5 g, ~750 seeds) \$2.75 Verona Red Radicchio 🌞 🕿 85 days.
+CATALOGNA CHICORY OG 55 days.
+This wellknown Italian chicory has green, deeply cut dandelion-like leaves with light green mid-ribs.
+More upright than the frillier varieties, it grows up to 16 in. tall, but is best harvested when smaller. #61501 Pkt (0.5 g, ~750 seeds) \$3.00 VERONA RED RADICCHIO 🌞 🗏 85 days.
 [Named for the Italian region where it originated.]
 Beautiful red leaves and white stalks.
-Zesty flavor develops best in cool weather.
-Normally planted in mid-summer for fall harvest, can withstand light frosts. #61602 Pkt (1 g, ~450 seeds) \$2.50 WILD GARDEN II CHICORY MIX OG S 🌞 [Frank Morton] A rainbow mix of different chicories, now with even more leaf shapes and colors - add some great color to your fall salads! #61952 Pkt (0.5 g, ~350 seeds) \$2.75 Chinese Cabbage & Asian Greens Brassica rapa Culture: Heading types are grown similarly to cabbage.
+Zesty Verona Red Radicchio flavor develops best in cool weather.
+Normally planted in mid-summer for fall harvest, can withstand light frosts. #61602 Pkt (1 g, ~450 seeds) \$2.75 Wild Garden II Chicory Mix 0G S 🌞 [Frank Morton] A rainbow mix of different chicories, now with even more leaf shapes and colors - add some great color to your fall salads! #61952 Pkt (0.5 g, ~350 seeds) \$3.25 Collards Brassica oleracea var. acephala Culture: Kale and collards are members of the cabbage family, and have similar cultural requirements (See Cabbage section).
+They are both forms of non-heading cabbage and are among the earliest forms of cultivated cabbage.
+Both are exceptionally high in iron and in vitamins A and C. Collards are more heat-tolerant than cabbage and are usually winter-hardy from Virginia southward.
+Kale is best grown as a spring, fall, or winter vegetable.
+The taste of both kale and collards is sweetened and enhanced by frosts and cool temperatures.
+Spacing: Thin kale plants to 6-12 in. apart, and collards plants to 12-24 in. apart.
+Cooking Notes: Kale and collards are best cooked, but young greens grown in cool weather are good in salads.
+Onions, garlic, pork fat, and vinegar all complement collards.
+Harvest: Clip individual leaves before they are 12 in. long.
+Old leaves become tough and stringy.
+Diseases and Pests: See cabbage section.
+Cabbage worms can be controlled with bT.
+Pick harlequin bugs off spring-sown crops or start new crops in late Chinese Cabbage & Asian Greens Brassica rapa Culture: Heading types are grown similarly to cabbage.
 If grown in spring, plant as early as possible, as mature heads will rot in summer heat.
 Looseleaf types are grown similarly to collards or kale.
 Pak Choi is usually harvested as small heads but may be harvested by the leaf.
 Seed Savers: Crosses with mustard greens, broccoli raab, turnips, and some rapeseed (canola).
-Isolate by a minimum of 600 ft. to 1/8 mile for home use, or by $\frac{1}{4}-\frac{1}{2}$ mile for pure seed.
-Packet: 2 g (~625 seeds) Greens 22 Unusual Heat-Tolerant Greens Amaranth Greens
+Isolate by a minimum of 600 ft. to 1/8 mile for home use, or by